 Because this situation is constantly changing, we are continually working and updating our procedures.
 Some of the new procedures include:

 - All children and staff will be screened prior to the start of each day to ensure they are healthy.
-Anyone exhibiting a fever of 100.4 or higher or other symptoms of illness will not be permitted to attend childcare programs.
+Anyone exhibiting a fever of 99.5 or higher (temporal thermometer) or other symptoms of illness will not be permitted to attend childcare programs.
 Visitors will need special approval to be onsite.

 - More frequent hand-washing breaks and enhanced disinfecting procedures are being implemented.